nodejs/benchmarking/README.md

 See here for information about the infrastructure in place so far: https://github.com/nodejs/benchmarking/blob/master/benchmarks/README.md

+## Logistics

+### Semi-monthly Meetings

+Meetings of the working group typically occur every third Tuesday as shown on the the node.js project [calendar](https://nodejs.org/calendar).
+A few days before each meeting, an [issue](https://github.com/nodejs/benchmarking/issues) will be created with the date and time of the meeting.
+The issue will provide schedule logistics as well as an agenda, links to meeting minutes, and information about how to join as a participant or a viewer.

 ## Current Project Team Members
   + Michael Dawson (@mhdawson) Facilitaor